franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 - Generally speaking an account is identified by an address which is just a sequence of bytes derived from a public key.
 - 3 kind of addresses:
-  - aze
+  - `AccAddress` identifies users
-  - aze
+  - `ValAddress` identifies validator operators
-  - aze
+  - `ConsAddress` identifies validator nodes that are participating in consensus.
+(Validator nodes are derived using the ed25519 curve.)

 ### Data structures